devine-dl/devine/CONFIG.md

 de: "https://127.0.0.1:8080"
 ```

-Note that if multiple proxies are defined for a region, then it will randomly choose which one to use.
+Note that if multiple proxies are defined for a region, then by default one will be randomly chosen.
+You can choose a specific one by specifying it's number, e.g., `--proxy basic:us2` will choose the
+second proxy of the US list.

 ### nordvpn (dict)